TreeModel

 Link copied to clipboard

-open fun getNColumns(): Int
+open fun getNColumns(): <Error class: unknown class>

 Returns the number of columns supported by @tree_model.